 Traction Rating: Snow – Great | Ice – Great

-Steger Mukluks are hands down the warmest almost-barefoot snow boots I’ve ever put my feet into.
+Steger Mukluks are supremely warm and also wide and flexible.
 The insole and body of the boots are lined with 9mm thick felted wool that is moisture wicking and built for extreme temps.
 The outsole is rubber and surprisingly grippy on ice and show.
 The exterior is high quality moose hide (both soft and super durable).
-This boot beats out all the others for both warmth and traction, and yet they are still flexible.

-But unfortunately a new update to the outsole makes them no longer zero drop (roughly 5mm heel lift) and not as flexible as before.
-For some people in really cold climates, this small heel lift may be worth it, because of how warm they are.
+But a new update to the outsole makes them no longer zero drop (roughly 5mm heel lift) and not as flexible as before.
+To me, 3mm and below is acceptable in a snow boot but 5mm is pushing it a little.
+However, for some people in really cold climates, this small heel lift may be worth it, because of how warm they are (and because they are not as expensive as Vivobarefoot’s Tundra Esc boots).

 None of the Steger models come waterproof, so I also bought their waterproof spray and treated my boots before wearing them.
 It has worked great for me, whenever my boots get wet the water beads up and rolls off the leather instead of soaking in.
 I reapply it each fall and they look almost brand new even after four winters!
 And I hear repeatedly from readers who have owned Stegers for 5, 10, even 20 years and they are still going strong.